 Two days in Oakland?
 With so many great neighborhoods, activities, restaurants, and things to do, it seems impossible to see it all in just 48 hours.
 Have fun exploring and discovering Oakland with this list of suggested activities.

 Lunch options in the area are abundant.
 Sit along the water at Lungomare, an Italian hotspot overlooking the docked boats.
-Give your taste buds a sizzle with the thai food at Farmhouse Thai.
+Give your taste buds a sizzle with Thai food at Farmhouse Kitchen.
 For more casual dining, head to The Forge for delicious wood-oven, hand-crafted artisan pizzas.
 Dyafa and Belcampo are two other options in this area.
 Dine outside for the best views.

 Don’t want to make the trek to wine country?
 Explore Oakland’s growing urban winery scene along the waterfront and Jack London Square.
 There are many options, including Rosenblum, Brooklyn West Winery and Campovida.